isomerpages/mom-nwc/_who-we-are/Overview.md

 ##### How are the guidelines used?

 The NWC wage guidelines are used by both unionised and non-unionised companies.
 Employers and unions in unionised companies use the guidelines as a framework for wage negotiation based on the circumstances faced by each company.
-Employers in the non-unionised sector that do not engage in collective bargaining have also relied on the guidelines as a reference point in determining wage increases for their employees.
+Employers in the non-unionised sector who do not engage in collective bargaining have also relied on the guidelines as a reference point in determining wage increases for their employees.